Librium Addiction Treatment

 Get started on the road to recovery.

-Beyond avoiding triggers and having a support system, other tips for preventing relapse include:
+Beyond learning to cope with triggers and having a support system, other tips for preventing relapse include:

 Find new ways to manage your anxiety